William Buchanan (locomotive designer)

 William Buchanan (March 6, 1830 – January 20, 1910) was an American mechanical engineer.
 He spent most of his career designing high-speed steam locomotives for the New York Central Railroad including the New York Central and Hudson River Railroad No. 999 locomotive, designed to travel over 100 mph.
 He also designed and improved freight locomotives for hauling heavy commercial freight.
 He was an authority on mechanical engineering in America and Europe and was elected to membership of the Institute of Civil Engineers of London.

 Early life

 William Buchanan was born in Dumbarton, Scotland, on March 6, 1830.
-He came to America with his parents when he was a child.
-Buchanan's father was a mechanic and blacksmith and he followed in his father's footsteps.
-In his early teens, he learned blacksmithing and machining at the Burden Iron Works at Troy, New York.
+His father was a mechanic and blacksmith; Buchanan immigrated to the U.S. when he was young, and learned blacksmithing and machining at the Burden Iron Works at Troy, New York.
 In 1847, he became employed at the Albany and Schenectady Railroad as an apprentice in the machine shops of the company at Albany, New York.
 Early in his career he did mechanical work on the DeWitt Clinton locomotive.

-Buchanan came to New York City in September 1849, where he worked as a machinist in the machine shops of the Hudson River Railroad until July 1851 when he ran a locomotive as an engineer on the New York City line until December.
-He was then promoted to shop foreman at the beginning of 1852, and in June 1853 master mechanic of the Southern Division of the Hudson River Railroad, which had headquarters in New York City.
+Buchanan worked as a machinist in the machine shops of the Hudson River Railroad until July 1851 as a locomotive engineer on the New York City line.
+He became shop foreman and in June 1853 master mechanic of the Southern Division of the Hudson River Railroad.